-Line of Duty series 4 is over, and while that means we can breathe a little easier on Sunday nights, it’s tough to know where we’ll go next for tortuous interview scenes, creepy coppers and killer corruption.
+Line of Duty series 5 has come to an end, and while that means we can breathe a little easier on Sunday nights, it’s tough to know where we’ll go next for tortuous interview scenes, creepy coppers and killer corruption.

 If you’re not sure what to watch next, perhaps these shows can help fill the void?